 - develop your skills and knowledge in applied and computational mathematics

-- work closely with Dr Carr to develop new mathematical and/or computational techniques
+- work closely with Dr Carr to develop mathematical and computational techniques

-- implement mathematical and/or computational techniques in MATLAB, run simulations and generate results
+- implement mathematical and computational techniques in MATLAB, run simulations and generate results

 - document your work and results in written form

-For Honours and VRES projects, Dr Carr will typically lead the write up and publication of the work.
-See my personal research website for examples of past students projects that I have supervised and examples of co-authored journal articles I have published with VRES, Honours, MPhil and PhD students.
+See Dr Carr's personal research website for examples of past students projects that he has supervised and examples of co-authored journal articles he has published with VRES, Honours, MPhil and PhD students.

 Skills and experience

-Experience in solving differential equations and MATLAB programming is required.
+Experience with differential equations and MATLAB programming is required.